linuscodes/blog/content/post/i-am-back.md

 - - - -
 With that being said, welcome back!
 It has been a while and I just want to give you a little overview what this blog will be about.

-Since I’m a person who is more off the quite tribe, most of the things happen inside my head and sometimes it is a great step to write them down and somewhat make them accessible for more people.
+Since I’m a person who is more off the quiet tribe, most of the things happen inside my head and sometimes it is a great step to write them down and somewhat make them accessible for more people.
 So here we are!

 This blog will contain shared thoughts about **design**, **development**, **mindset**, **motivation** and other random things popping up in my mind.
 - - - -